gosquared/gosquared-ios/README.md

 ## Configuration

-Make sure you initialise the library with your site token before calling any tracking / people methods otherwise the library will throw an exception.
+Make sure you initialise the library with your project token before calling any tracking / people methods otherwise the library will throw an exception.
 It is recommended to add the below line to your UIApplication's `didFinishLaunchingWithOptions` method.

 **Objective-C:**